 The second reason to brush first is to clean the biggest surfaces, the teeth and along the gum line, first.
-Whether you’re focus is on disrupting bad bugs, removing plaque from teeth, or stimulating gum tissue, taking care of this important step first makes sense.
+Whether your focus is on disrupting bad bugs, removing plaque from teeth, or stimulating gum tissue, taking care of this important step first makes sense.

 If you’d like to better grasp why brushing is so helpful, we have an article titled, “4 reasons why brushing is so important” which answers this question well.

-Also, here’s an article (with videos at the bottom) that details how to brush your teeth to reduce gum disease, a video on how circle back and brush your teeth to stop tooth decay, and a link to our awesome Bass toothbrushes.
+Also, here’s an article (with videos at the bottom) that details how to brush your teeth to reduce gum disease, a video on how to circle back and brush your teeth to stop tooth decay, and a link to our awesome Bass toothbrushes.